 So, to summarise this section:

 The best links come from sources that are both relevant and valuable

 Links from sources that are either relevant or high-quality can be beneficial too, but typically not as good as sources that are both

 In an either-or situation, source relevance is more important than source quality

 How many of your site’s links come from relevant and/or high-quality sources?

-“To define a bad link, we can simply flip the qualities of a good link, meaning a bad link is one which comes from a low-quality source with little-to-no relevance to your niche.”
+“To define a bad link, we can simply flip the qualities of a good link.
+Meaning a bad link comes from a low-quality source with little-to-no relevance to your niche.”

 What does a bad link look like?

-To define a bad link, we can simply flip the qualities of a good link, meaning a bad link is one which comes from a low-quality source with little-to-no relevance to your niche.
+To define a bad link, we can simply flip the qualities of a good link.
+Meaning a bad link comes from a low-quality source with little-to-no relevance to your niche.

 A few weeks ago, I was asked by a friend to take a quick look over the link building tactics another SEO agency had proposed for his website.
 Truthfully, this is what motivated me to write this post.

 Here’s the screenshot of the proposed tactics.
 Face, meet palm.

-If you’re a business owner and an “SEO” tells you this is how they’ll get new links for your website, we suggest you run a mile.
+If you’re a business owner and an SEO provider tells you this is how they’ll get new links for your website, we suggest you run a mile.

 To understand why, let’s take a look at each individually.